All Products

 Returns all data in ciphertext after a data protection rule is enabled

-• You can configure a data protection rule based on your business requirements.
-In the rule, you can specify the data that you want to protect and a data protection method, such as encryption.
-For more information, see Manage data protection rules.
-This way, the RDS instance with the feature enabled automatically identifies the data that you want to protect during a query, processes the specified data based on the protection method specified for the data protection rule, and then returns the query result.
-All users, including database developers, O&M personnel, and third-party partners, cannot view the protected data in plaintext in the query result even if the relevant account credentials are leaked.
+• You can configure a data protection rule based on your business requirements to specify the data that you want to protect and a data protection method, such as encryption.
+The RDS instance with the feature enabled automatically identifies the data that you want to protect during a query and then returns the query result processed by using the protection method specified in the protection rule.
+This way, third-parties cannot view the protected data in plaintext in query results even if the relevant account credentials are leaked.

-• The feature determines whether to protect the results of various calculations that involve the protected data, such as addition, subtraction, aggregation, and JOIN operations based on the specified data protection rule and the security of the involved source data.
+• The feature determines whether to protect the results of various calculations that involve the protected data, such as addition, subtraction, aggregation, and JOIN operations based on the specified data protection rule.

 Encrypts data at table and column levels